DOI-ONRR/doi-extractives-data/_downloads/default.md

     <h1>Download Data & Documentation</h1>

     <p class="case_studies_intro-para">We use many government datasets on this site to power our <a href="{{ site.baseurl }}/explore/">interactive visualizations</a>.
 Some of these were created through the USEITI process, and are available here for download.
 Others come from other government sources.
-For those, we provide links direct to the source here so you can find fresh data whenever you need it.
-You can also read the USEITI web team’s <a href="https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#federal-revenue">data notes</a>.</p>
+For those, we provide links direct to the source here so you can find fresh data whenever you need it.</p>

     <h2 class="h3 downloads-section_heading">Revenue</h2>